MatthewBurfitt/Path-homology-with-field-coefficients/README.md

       <img src="multisquare.png">
 </p>

-Example computing the path homology of a digraph $`G`$ whose edges lie on the one-skeleton of a octahedron.
+Our second example concerns computing the path homology of a digraph $`G`$ whose edges lie on the one-skeleton of a octahedron.
 In particulare, we see that the path homology groups of $`G`$ are
 ```math
 H_n(G;\mathbb{Q}) =